Career Definition for Gaelic Language Teachers

-As reported by the BLS, opportunities for postsecondary teachers nationwide are projected to increase by 13% between 2014 and 2024, a faster-than-average rate when compared to all other occupations.
-As of May 2015, foreign language and literature teachers who taught at the postsecondary level earned median annual wages of $61,380 (www.bls.gov).
+As reported by the BLS, opportunities for postsecondary foreign language and literature teachers nationwide are projected to increase by 12% between 2016 and 2026, a faster-than-average rate when compared to all other occupations.
+As of May 2017, foreign language and literature teachers who taught at the postsecondary level earned median annual wages of $65,010 (www.bls.gov).

 Alternate Career Options

 High school teachers plan and teach lessons in specific fields of study, such as a foreign language, and additional duties may include supervising detention or lunch periods.
 A bachelor's degree in a subject-specific area and a state education license are the usual requirements for obtaining a position.
 The BLS reports that employment of high school teachers across the country is expected to increase by just 8% from 2016 to 2026, which is average in comparison to all other occupations.
 In May 2017, high school teachers (excluding career and special education teachers) across the country earned median annual wages of $59,170, as reported by the BLS (www.bls.gov).